martinssipenko/bugsnag-api/comments.md

 Get Comment details
 -------------------

-Get the details of the given Comment.
+Get the details of the specified Comment.

 ```http
 GET /comments/:comment_id